dapphub/ds-chief/README.md

 - `slates`: A mapping of `bytes32` to `address` arrays.
 Represents sets of candidates.
 Weighted votes are given to slates.
 - `votes`: A mapping of voter addresses to the slate they have voted for.
-- `approvals`: A mapping of candidate addresses to their `uint128` weight.
+- `approvals`: A mapping of candidate addresses to their `uint` weight.
-- `deposits`: A mapping of voter addresses to `uint128` number of tokens locked.
+- `deposits`: A mapping of voter addresses to `uint` number of tokens locked.
 - `GOV`: `DSToken` used for voting.
 - `IOU`: `DSToken` issued in exchange for locking `GOV` tokens.
 - `hat`: Contains the address of the current "chief."